 Please enter through the back of the Church off of Perry Street.
 You will be required to sign-in upon entry so that we can have contact tracing in the event of an outbreak.

-No registration is necessary to attend, but we will need to shut the doors in the event that we reach 30% capacity.
+No registration is necessary to attend, but we will need to shut the doors in the event that we reach our indoor capacity limit.
 Doors shut at the proclamation of the Gospel.

 Once Mass is finished you are free to leave at any point if you do not wish to stay until Benediction around 8:25pm.